Pick-technical/Docs/merchants.md

 ## Deleting Merchants

 This section describes how to delete a merchant on Pick through API.
-Please make sure you have an API-key to successfully delete a merchant.
-If you haven't receive your API-key for your account through email, you can email us at support@pick.sa.
+Please make sure you have an API key to successfully delete a merchant.
+If you haven't receive your API key for your account through email, you can email us at support@pick.sa.

 ### API Access Points
 You can delete a merchant using this API Access Point.